 By and large, Puerto Rico is a safe destination.
 Millions of tourists visit its shores each year without incident.
-Of course, San Juan carries the inherent risks of most large urban sprawls in the Caribbean (and pretty much everywhere else).
-And there are basic safety tips that every traveler should consider when they step foot beyond their borders, even if they're going somewhere that's still kinda sorta within their borders.
+Of course, San Juan carries the inherent risks of most large urban sprawls in the Caribbean (and pretty much everywhere else), and there are basic safety tips that every traveler should consider when traveling.

 Still, many tourists want to be fully informed about the risks of traveling to an exotic destination.
-And while I'm going to cover the basics here, I don't want to cause undue panic.
-Certain risks - like dengue fever and hurricanes - are infrequent and seasonal, and affect not just Puerto Rico but the entire region.
-For the record, I've been on the island during hurricane season and during a dengue scare, and things were chugging along quite normally.
+Certain risks—like dengue fever and hurricanes—are infrequent and seasonal, and affect not just Puerto Rico but the entire region.

-The best advice that can be given to the weary traveler is to check the Center for Disease...
-Control and Prevention's useful web page on health information for travelers to the island.
+The best advice that can be given to the weary traveler is to check the Center for Disease Control and Prevention on health information for travelers to the island.
 Having said that, here's a rundown on the basic health and safety risks that can affect Puerto Rico.

 The most well-known safety risk of traveling to Puerto Rico is probably its proximity to hurricanes.
 The truth is, it's been decades since a storm or hurricane caused the kind of damage that gives hurricane season such a bad reputation.
 And it's also true that some islands have it worse than others.
 A combination of good luck and the geographic position has kept Puerto Rico relatively safe from the destructive paths of hurricanes.